FLASH SALES: discover new special offers every week!

 Caring for Heleniums

-During the first springs and summers, provide it with generous watering.
-In dry periods, water daily but avoid flooding.
+In the first springs and summers, provide it with generous watering.
+During dry spells, water daily but avoid flooding.

 • In spring, before the growth starts for late-flowering varieties or in autumn after flowering, cut back the dry stems to 15 cm above the soil using shears.

-• Take the opportunity to add one or two shovelfuls of compost at its base: remember, they like fertile soils,
+• Take the opportunity to add one or two shovelfuls of compost at its base: remember, they thrive in fertile soils,

 • Mulch in May to ensure the base remains sufficiently cool in summer.